Reparations in California: What can lawmakers achieve?

 State lawmakers and most Californians acknowledge a history of violence and racism in need of correction, in a state not generally linked with slavery.
 But there’s no consensus on how best to repair, and now lawmakers begin the complex work of administering justice that heals the past and recalibrates fairness moving forward.

 Implementing the report in its entirety would overhaul state government and the distribution of public resources.
-But in a demographically diverse state with 40 million people and 6.5% being Black residents, the work of delivering myriad legislative reforms – while the state tackles a $32 billion shortfall – is politically fraught for this Democratic supermajority.
+But in a demographically diverse state with 40 million people, 6.5% of them Black residents, the work of delivering myriad legislative reforms – while the state tackles a $32 billion shortfall – is politically fraught for this Democratic supermajority.

 Why We Wrote This